Hawaiian Ecosystems at Risk project (HEAR)

 ReefWatcher's Field Guide to Alien and Native Hawaiian Marine Algae (Common Limu of Hawaii)

-Images, descriptions, habitat, and ecology of common Hawaiian limu are from the University of Hawaii Sea Grant program.
+Images, descriptions, habitat, and ecology of common Hawaiian limu are provided by the University of Hawaii Sea Grant program.

 Cultural uses

-Images, description, and the preparation of various edible seaweed are described on this poster from the University of Hawaii Botany Department.
+Images, description, and the preparation of various edible seaweeds of Hawaii are included on this poster from the University of Hawaii Botany Department.

 Where to see this species